 The mall is “the one place in Manhattan where you can take a risk and the rent isn’t going to burn you.”

 The pandemic, however, sparked a drastic shift in Cawley’s life.
 “There was always something missing,” he says.
 “I stripped away everything that wasn’t suiting me,” uncovering his true passion for sourcing unique objects.
-Cawley kept his ambition a secret from everyone except a few close friends and his girlfriend, Julie Asper, who now handles the company’s finances and marketing.
+Cawley kept his ambition a secret from everyone except a few close friends and his girlfriend, Julie Asper, who is now a partner in the company.

 “I had beautiful invitations made for the opening,” he says, which he used to break the news to his family.
 “They were very excited, and then terrified until they came and saw the space.”